Drudoo/MED10/README.md

 - [ ] add andrea stuff to assessment
 - [ ] add everything to github.
 - [x] ~~move assessemnt search bar~~

-## Report

-- [ ] clarify advantages and disadvantages
-- [ ] Make a comparison table from SOTA to our implementation.

-## LaTeX

-- Fix Other Sources in report
-- write 25 pages of implementation

 ## Problems :ant: :heavy_plus_sign: Bugs :bug: